blechschmidt/massdns/README.md

 [switch to the more mature version 0.2](https://github.com/blechschmidt/massdns/tree/v0.2).

 Also note that the command line interface has changed slightly due to criticism of the output complexity.
-Additionally, the default value of the `-s` and `-i` parameters have been changed.
+Additionally, the default values of the `-s` and `-i` parameters have been changed.
 The repository structure has been changed as well.

 ## Contributors
 * [Quirin Scheitle](https://github.com/quirins), [Technical University of Munich](https://www.net.in.tum.de/members/scheitle/)